Find Affordable College Courses

 Read full report on Civil Engineering at Colorado School of Mines

-You’ll join some of the best and brightest minds around you if you attend University of Colorado Boulder.
-The school came in at #2 on this year’s Best Civil Engineering Schools in the Rocky Mountains Region list.
-Located in the city of Boulder, CU - Boulder is a public college with a very large student population.
+You’ll be in good company if you decide to attend University of Colorado Boulder.
+It ranked #2 on our 2023 Best Civil Engineering Schools in the Rocky Mountains Region list.
+Located in the medium-sized city of Boulder, CU - Boulder is a public school with a fairly large student population.

 While working on their degree, civil eng majors at CU - Boulder accumulate an average of around $24,703 in student debt.